+All are invited to submit comments and direct edits to the discussion draft.

+Please submit your comments to Plastic@tomudall.senate.gov and plastic@mail.house.gov by close of business Thursday, November 21, 2019.

+Include your name/organization on page 1 of the document above.

+Save the document as your name/organization.

+Redline edits to the text can be added through track changes and will appear on any comments you make directly to the document.

+You can use the “insert new comment” feature in the document to add comments to particular sections.

 Title: To amend the Solid Waste Disposal Act to reduce the production and use of certain commonly polluting single-use plastic products, to improve the responsibility of producers of consumer products in the collection and disposal of the products the producers sell into the marketplace, to prevent pollution from consumer products from entering into animal and human food chains and waterways in the United States, and for other purposes.

 Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled,